 Hanoi police have busted a drug trafficking ring that was being run out of a hospital.

-To avoid being detected, Quy hired Nguyen Trung Nguyen and Nguyen Cong Thuong to disguise themselves as delivery drivers and stand at the hospital gate as lookouts.
-They also delivered drugs to customers.
+To avoid being discovered, Quy asked Nguyen and Thuong to pose as taxi or ride-hailing motorbike drivers and stand at the hospital’s gate.
+They were also responsible for delivering the drugs.

 The Ministry of Health's Department of Medical Checkups and Treatment on March 31 asked the director of the National Psychiatric Hospital No. 1 to report the case.